The Three Stages of Editing (and Nine Handy Do-it-Yourself Tips)

 - Rewriting – adding and cutting whole chunks (scenes, chapters, paragraphs), and moving and reworking material.

-- Editing – this is what I think of as “true” editing: reworking individual paragraphs and sentences, adding or cutting smaller sections.
+- Copy Editing – this is what I think of as “true” editing: reworking individual paragraphs and sentences, adding or cutting smaller sections.

 - Proofreading – checking that what you think you wrote is what you actually wrote, and fixing typos and spelling mistakes.